 It is important to note that dirt is not considered chametz (although it is strongly advisable to maintain high standards of hygiene!).
 The obligation to remove chametz applies strictly to chametz, and not anything else.
 One must remove chametz from all owned properties, including offices, cars, boats, and so forth.

-Please note, while cleaning, the ideal manner in which to dispose of chametz foodstuffs is to donate them to non-Jews in need such as food banks and homeless shelters.
+Please note, while cleaning, the ideal manner in which to dispose of chametz foodstuffs is to donate them to non-Jews in need for example food banks and homeless shelters.

-Once one has bought Kosher for Pesach food, one must prepare this food in a Kosher for Pesach manner.
+Once one has bought Kosher for Pesach food, one must prepare this food in a kosher for Pesach manner.
 Jewish Law dictates that utensils and location used in food preparations affects their tastes and halakhic status.
-These laws are complex and, in cases of even the slightest doubt, do not hesitate to contact R. Cohen or Maharat Sutton.
+These laws are complex and, in cases of even the slightest doubt, do not hesitate to contact CBI’s clergy.

 Here are some basic principles for Pesach: